-In 2017, we conducted the first iteration of this survey to anonymously poll 950 tech employees, founders, and investors on their experiences working in tech.
+In 2017, Women Who Tech partnered with Lincoln Park Strategies to conduct the first iteration of this survey to anonymously poll 950 tech employees, founders, and investors on their experiences working in tech.
 See the results.

 Women are founding startups and companies more than ever before, but face a drastic funding gap when it comes to investors.
 See the infographic.